Nature's Best Hope Is You!

 From March through May 2025, MLUC focuses on easing the biodiversity crisis through local action, celebrating the interconnected web of life.
 This three-month project aims to educate, empower, and enrich, exploring how simple steps can create a richer, more vibrant environment.

-This spring, members, friends, and interfaith community collaborators of MLUC, in conjunction with sponsors Homegrown National Park, Pennsylvania Interfaith Power and Light, and Darby Creek Valley Association, embark upon a regional project to help restore natural habitat and biodiversity.
+Members, friends, and interfaith community collaborators of MLUC (listed below), in conjunction with sponsors Homegrown National Park, Pennsylvania Interfaith Power and Light, and Darby Creek Valley Association, embark upon a regional project to help restore natural habitat and biodiversity.

 Programs are free, unless otherwise noted, and open to all.

-This spring, members, friends, and interfaith community collaborators of MLUC, in conjunction with sponsors Homegrown National Park, Pennsylvania Interfaith Power and Light, and Darby Creek Valley Association, embark upon a regional project to help restore natural habitat and biodiversity.
+Members, friends, and interfaith community collaborators of MLUC (listed below), in conjunction with sponsors Homegrown National Park, Pennsylvania Interfaith Power and Light, and Darby Creek Valley Association, embark upon a regional project to help restore natural habitat and biodiversity.

 Programs are free, unless otherwise noted, and open to all.